-Cinnamon Dulce de Leche Ice Cream: This homemade ice cream is filled with cinnamon crunch bits and swirled with dulce de leche!
+This homemade Cinnamon Dulce de Leche Ice Cream is filled with homemade cinnamon crunch bits and swirled with dulce de leche!
 It’s like eating a churro in ice cream form.
 Cinco de Mayo dessert has never tasted this good. 😉 High-fives all around!

-During their free time, the kids would come in, spend obscene amounts of money on all the sugar, and tell me alllll about their day over a Jones soda (Fufu Berry was the favorite).
-One girl even asked to borrow my clothes because hers went missing.
+During their free time, the kids would come in, spend obscene amounts of money on all the sugar, and tell me alllll about their day over a soda or an ice cream sandwich.

 The Adventure Mountain Sundae was this monstrosity of an ice cream sundae that the snack shop sold.
 It had something like 12 scoops of ice cream, which were huge, whipped cream everywhere, chocolate syrup, and giant chocolate chip cookies pressed to the outside of the ice cream.
 Like I said, a monstrosity.